-Freddie Mac aggressively enforced "representations and warranties" made by entities that had sold mortgages to them.
-In practice, the two firms tried to "put back" defaulted mortgages to the originator or seller of the loan, forcing that entity to bear the credit losses.12 This action was typically justified by flaws in the original documentation or loan underwriting, although importantly, it is not required that the defect be shown to have contributed to mortgage defaults.
-A consequence of this approach is that the fear of violating representations and warranties on new loans has been cited (especially by originators) as a contributing factor behind tight underwriting standards and higher costs of mortgage lending since the financial crisis (Goodman and Zhu 2013).
+12 Fannie Mae estimates that 3.7 percent of single-family loans acquired between 2005 and 2008 were put back to lenders (source: Fannie Mae 10-K 2013, p.
+143).
+FHFA has also reached a number of settlements with financial institutions related to securities law violation or fraud involving private-label securities purchased by Fannie Mae and Freddie Mac during the boom, totaling more than \$16 billion as of mid-2014 documentation or loan underwriting, although importantly, it is not required that the defect be shown to have contributed to mortgage defaults.
+A consequence of this approach is that the fear of violating representations and warranties on new loans has been cited (especially by originators) as a contributing factor behind tight underwriting standards and higher costs of mortgage lending since the financial crisis (Goodman and Zhu, 2013).
 This tightening of mortgage credit supply has not been helpful to the ongoing recovery of the housing market.

 A second example is the role of "principal writedown" (a certain percentage of the borrower's mortgage balance is forgiven) as a policy tool.
 By the fourth quarter of 2009, an estimated 11.3 million mortgages or 24 percent of borrowers were in negative equity (First American CoreLogic 2010).
 Borrowers with negative equity are more likely to default, and to produce larger default losses.
 Such defaults can generate negative externalities, such as reducing prices of nearby properties (Campbell, Giglio, and Pathak 2011).
-In addition, many argued that the larger issue of debt overhang contributed to lower consumption and created a persistent headwind to economic growth (for example, Mian and Sufi 2014).
-Absent an explicit policy to address mortgage-related negative equity, this debt overhang would only unwind slowly over time through foreclosures, debt amortization, and any future home price appreciation.
+In addition, many argued that the larger issue of debt overhang contributed to lower consumption and created a persistent headwind to economic growth (for example, Mian and Sufi, 2014).
+Absent an explicit policy to address mortgage-related negative equity, this debt overhang would only unwind slowly over time through foreclosures, debt amortization and any future home price appreciation.

 The primary federal program for assisting mortgage borrowers at risk of default was the Home Affordable Modification Program (HAMP), introduced in 2008.
 Initially, HAMP focused on reducing mortgage payments through reducing interest rates and extending loan terms.
-Some argued, however, that principal writedown could be a more effective intervention for underwater borrowers (Haughwout, Okah, and Tracy 2010; for an alternative view, see Adelino, Gerardi, and Willen 2014; Eberly and Krishnamurthy 2014).
-In June 2010, the Treasury expanded HAMP to include a "principal writedown alternative," known as HAMP-PRA.
+Some argued, however, that principal writedown could be a more effective intervention for underwater borrowers (Haughwout, Okah and Tracy, 2010; for an alternative view, see Adelino, Gerardi and Willen 2014; Eberly and Krishnamurthy 2014).
+In June 2010, the Treasury expanded HAMP to include a "principal writedown alternative", known as HAMP-PRA.
 The Federal Housing Finance Agency decided that Fannie Mae and Freddie Mac would not participate in this program, however, due to moral hazard concerns (Fannie Mae 2012).
 Putting aside the relative merits of principal writedown as a policy tool, what is instructive is the contrast between the broader housing policy perspective of the Treasury versus the FHFA's narrower financial performance goals.
 In his book, former Treasury Secretary Geithner (2014) recalls: "It was amazing how little actual authority we had over Fannie and Freddie, considering they were entirely dependent on Treasury's cash to stay alive."